 Through the years, Delta Beta Zeta has made generous contributions to the American Red Cross, Sickle Cell Foundation, March of Dimes, NAACP, United Negro College Fund, Langston Hughes Library, Schomburg Center for Research, as well as the National Education Foundation of Zeta Phi Beta Sorority, Incorporated.
 The chapter has frequently held voter registration drives in schools (reaching out to parents and high school students) and the community.

 Since 1957, the women of Delta Beta Zetas have done great things.
 Chapter members have provided thousands of dollars in scholarship money to literally hundreds of young women in Queens.
 At one point, the chapter adopted a young man in South Africa and assisted in paying part of his college tuition.

-The women of Delta Beta Zeta are no strangers to providing service to the community.
-Throughout its history, chapter members have donated gifts to children at local shelters as well as children who were hospitalized.
-Chapter members have tutored elementary school students as they prepared for state mandated examination.
+The ladies of Delta Beta Zeta are no strangers to providing service to the community.
+Throughout its history, chapter members have donated gifts to children at local shelters and children who were hospitalized.
+Chapter members have tutored elementary school students as they prepared for the state-mandated examination.

 Dr. Carol M. Grant